Advertiser Disclosure

 Membership Length

-I signed up for this particular card when it first launched nearly 8 years ago, and this has been one of my favorite cards ever since its inception.
+I applied for this particular card when it first launched nearly 8 years ago, and this has been one of my favorite cards ever since its inception.
 I was initially intrigued by the generous welcome bonus offer, high points category bonuses, and Priority Pass lounge access.

 Upcoming Spend in 2024